-Old School Farm is farm in Preston, about 20 minutes inland from Ulverstone in NW Tasmania.
+This is a farm in Preston, about 20 minutes inland from Ulverstone in NW Tasmania.
 We run a 2 hectare market garden, and sell our produce at the Cradle Coast Farmers Market in Ulverstone, and Harvest Market in Launceston, every weekend.
 We also supply fresh vegetables to local shops and restaurants.
 Our farm is run on biological principles, and we employ a range of methods for seeding, weeding, and harvesting, using both hand and mechanical methods.
 We are always experimenting and trialing new crops and new systems.
 We are biological farmers, this means that we do not use chemicals or farming methods that are detrimental to soil health.
 Practically, this means we do not use fungicides, insecticides, harsh fertilizers or most herbicides.
 This means sometimes we grow a cabbage with an insect hole in the leaf, but we can live with that!!

 We are not certified organic, biodynamic or permaculturists, however we do love lots of their ideas and principles and mix them with science, practicality and precision farming methods to create a system with soil health being a primary objective.
 We love providing fresh, healthy, vegetables to our local community, and showcasing new and interesting vegetables that people may not have eaten before.

-Old School Farm is centred around the the old Preston Primary School.
+The farm is centred around the the old Preston Primary School.
 We live in the classrooms of the old school and have a large rambling house with a number of outbuildings.
 There is lots of space, with 3 bathrooms, 2 kitchens, and 2 lounge areas with fireplaces.
 We have a number of different room options.
 Where you sleep will usually depend on availability when you arrive.
 You will have access to a separate bathroom and kitchen facilities and lounge area and we share a laundry.